Silt seeks funding for LOVA trail section

 The LOVA trail was earmarked for $2 million of those “Destination 2040” funds, but only $175,000 has been allocated so far, RFTA CEO Dan Blankenship said.

-That money was used to match a $700,000 Garfield County Federal Mineral Lease District (FMLD) grant for the “Meet Me in the Middle” project.
+That money was used to match a $700,000 Garfield County Federal Mineral Lease District grant for the “Meet Me in the Middle” project.

 Timing is everything to proceed with both trail projects in succession next year, Golay said.

 The CPW grant also serves as a match for the FMLD grant for the other stretch.
-So, if that grant is lost, “it jeopardizes this project, as well,” Golay explained.
+So, if that grant is lost, “It jeopardizes this project, as well,” Golay explained.
 The FMLD grant was also extended, and work on the South Canyon section is to be completed by Dec.
 1, 2022, she said.

 “We will have a better idea of the amount of the shortfall once bids are received,” Golay added.